 - Refills by Phone You can phone in your refill request 24/7 through our automated refill system.
 Just dial 865.9321 and press "3."
 Be sure to have your Prescription Refill Number handy - it is located on the left corner of the label.

 - Refills Online You can submit a prescription refill request 24/7 online.

 Prescription Delivery by Mail

 There is a $3.00 shipping and handling fee per package (no matter how many medications are in the package) when mailed to the home address of a retiree or current employee.
 Consolidating all of your medications in one order will save you postage.
 Allow 14 working days for medications mailed to your home address.
 Mailing is free to on-campus addresses.
 (This includes Penn State employees at Cooperative Extension offices if mailed to the Extension office.)
 Be sure to provide your current campus address.

 The UHS Pharmacy will not mail certain medications.
 These include Adderall, Concenta, Dexedrine, Oxycontin, Duragesic, Percocet/Percodan, Ritalin, Metadate CD and their generic equivalents.

 When medicine is prescribed for a chronic condition and it must be taken on a regular, recurring basis (usually 6 months or longer) that medication is said to be used on a maintenance basis.
 All maintenance prescriptions are filled for 90 day supplies.

 Highmark Blue Shield maintains the formulary, or list of covered drugs, and the formulary applies for both retail and maintenance programs.
 Prescriptions included on the formulary receive the highest level of coverage.
-However, your drug plan allows you the freedom to choose to receive some a medication that is not included on the formulary.
-You pay 20% of the cost of medications listed on the formulary and 70% of the cost of non-formulary medications.
+However, your drug plan allows you the freedom to choose to receive some medication that is not included on the formulary.
+You pay 20 percent of the cost of medications listed on the formulary and 70 percent of the cost of non-formulary medications.
 The specific medication cost is on the MedcoHealth website.

 Using the Formulary